-Type 1 diabetes can happen to anyone
+Type 1 diabetes (T1D) can happen to anyone

-just 1 family member has T1D, your risk multiplies by up to 15X.
+anyone no matter their age, family history, or lifestyle choices.
+But if just 1 family has T1D, your risk multiplies by up to 15X.

 A network of people